JackBPainter/Tetris/README.md

 This is a Tetris application that was built with React, JavaScript, HTML and Styled Components.
-A lot of the game theory and understanding of how to create this, came from Meth Meth Method - (https://www.youtube.com/watch?v=H2aW5V46khA)
+A lot of the game theory and understanding of how to create this, came from Meth Meth Method - (https://www.youtube.com/watch?v=H2aW5V46khA) and Weibenfalk - (https://www.youtube.com/watch?v=ZGOaCxX8HIU)

 The game speed does increase depending on what your current score is... so don't get too comfortable :)